Community Councils

 Community Council Discretionary Grants

-Each community council is eligible to receive from Dumfries and Galloway Council an annual discretionary grant which will take account of the population included in the community council's boundary.
+Each community council is eligible to receive from Dumfries and Galloway Council an annual discretionary grant which will take account of the number of registered voters included in the community council's boundary.
 To ensure eligibility, each community council must adhere to the terms of Section 11.6 of the Scheme.

 The discretionary grant can be used at the discretion of the community council to further their statutory purposes, role and responsibilities only and for no other purpose.